 Businesses pages not only get found on Facebook, but in search engines such as Google.
 They are used to build brand awareness, connect with your target audience, and advertise promotions and news.
 They give customers a good way to stay up to date with your business, and they are also a prerequisite to using other Facebook marketing tools such as Facebook Ads and Facebook groups.

 Best for: Quickly delivering a specific message to a targeted audience

-Facebook ads give businesses a way of reaching targeted audiences with specific messages that they would not necessarily be able to reach with organic posts.
+Facebook advertisements give businesses a way of reaching targeted audiences with specific messages that they would not necessarily be able to reach with organic posts.
 Facebook ads are a type of pay-per-click (PPC) advertising, where businesses pay based on audience interactions such as a click, video view, or conversion.
 Any business with a Facebook business page can set up ads through Facebook Ads Manager.

 Best for: Organically growing brand awareness and reaching an engaged target audience

 Facebook groups are communities for users to connect over a shared interest or cause.
 Businesses use them to market by either becoming actively involved in an existing group or by creating and managing their own Facebook group.
 It’s a good (and free) way for businesses to organically gain awareness and to reach an engaged target audience.